New approaches to $\mathfrak{gl}_N$ weight system: The weight system for permutations

 On the other hand, a chord diagram with $n$ chords can be considered as an involution without fixed points on a set of $m=2n$ elements.
 The value of $w_{\GL_N}$ on the corresponding involution is equal to the value of the $\GL_N$ weight system on the corresponding chord diagram. \begin{example} For the chord diagram $K_n=$

 we have

 \end{example}

 \begin{definition}[digraph of the permutation] Let us represent a permutation as an oriented graph.
 The $m$ vertices of the graph correspond to the permuted elements.
-They are ordered cyclically and are placed on a unit circle, subsequently connected with horizontal arrows looking right and numbered in the counterclockwise order.
+They are ordered cyclically and are placed on a real line, subsequently connected with horizontal arrows looking right and numbered from left to right.
 The arc arrows show the action of the permutation (so that each vertex is incident with exactly one incoming and one outgoing arc edge).
 The digraph $G(\sigma)$ of a permutation $\sigma\in S_m$ consists of these~$m$ vertices and $m$ oriented edges, for example:

 \end{definition}